1968 Les Paul and 1969 Les Paul Serial Number Information

 How did you come to your conclusions?

 I only accept excellent data.
 What does that mean?
 I am very skeptical about any information that I cant verify with images or with reputation.
-Im just doing my best to make some sort of order of Gibson's late sixties mess.
-Its not easy. :) Also, I dont have any ego about this.
+I'm just doing my best to make some sort of order of Gibson's late sixties mess.
+It's not easy. :) Also, I dont have any ego about this.
 I dont mind being PROVED wrong.
 The only stubborness I have is to the truth.
-Im always looking for that.
+I'm always looking for that.
 I have done my best to only present truth, but I am at the same time certain some inaccuracies have squeezed though.
+[EDIT: After five more years of research, I can say that this site is very accurate now.
+Maybe 1% of guitars don't fit the "pattern".]

 Do you have a LSLP?